|An early Death Star battle scene, minus effects, is reviewed in US post production- circa late 1976/77.|

 |July 1976.
 Gary Kurtz handles Second Unit filming as the Elstree crew rush to finish the UK shoot.
 Image: via STAR WARS ARCHIVES Facebook page.|

-With the 2000's revelations of Jympson's existence and his cut short contribution to the original film, Jympson's early work on the first STAR WARS has been the subject of much debate by fans and historians, but the simple fact is that none of his assembled cut footage has ever been seen past 1976, nor is it apparently in existence-having been disassembled by Lucas and the new editing team (materials comprising early B/W Cantina footage considered and linked to his name, recently available on Blu-ray and earlier on CD-ROM in the nineties, as well as what's in the so-called "The Lost Cut" (found in the LUCASFILM vaults by Dr. David West Reynolds) likely not having been compiled by Jympson after all- considered by archive expert/author J.W.
-Rinzler a first rough cut likely generated after he had left- having been part of the shaping of the movie when its post production was handled Stateside, and with the completion of the original London filming.
-Only the three succeeding US editors saw those early results of the Jympson/Lucas collaboration (in sections) as they started re-editing- Richard Chew revealing on the 2004 BUILDING EMPIRE documentary that what he saw didn't have the kinetic rhythms that Lucas ultimately wanted.
-Like many of the other UK behind the scenes personnel that had worked on the filming, and with no completed razzle-dazzle ILM effects to behold, Jympson was likely confounded and perhaps unable to fully grasp the nature of the film at that time (what with its hairy Wookiee and Bristol-voiced Darth Vader!), as well as the then relatively shy Lucas's ambitions and intentions, thinking it to be a small-scale kiddie flick rather than the space opera fantastic it would later become.
+With the 2000's revelations of his existence and his cut-short contribution to the original film, Jympson's early work on the first STAR WARS has been the subject of much debate by fans and historians, but the simple fact is that none of his assembled cut footage would ever be seen past late Spring 1976, nor is it apparently in existence-having been disassembled by Lucas and the new editing team later that year.
+Materials comprising early B/W Cantina footage considered and linked to Jympson's name, recently available on Blu-ray and earlier on CD-ROM in the nineties, as well as what's in the so-called "The Lost Cut" (found in the LUCASFILM vaults by Dr. David West Reynolds) is material likely not to have been compiled by Jympson after all- considered by archive expert/author J.W.
+Rinzler a first rough cut likely generated after his departure, the resultant footage having been part of the shaping of the movie when its post production was handled Stateside, and following the (mostly) completion of the original London filming.
+Some of Jympson's work was clearly seen by the three succeeding US editors - as an example of what Lucas didn't want- as they started urgent re-editing- Richard Chew revealing on the 2004 BUILDING EMPIRE documentary that what he saw didn't have the kinetic rhythms that Lucas ultimately wanted.
+Like many of the other UK behind the scenes personnel that had worked on the filming, and with no completed razzle-dazzle ILM effects to behold, Jympson was likely confounded and perhaps unable to fully grasp the nature of the film at that time (what with its hairy Wookiee and Bristol-voiced Darth Vader roaming the Death Star!), as well as the then relatively shy Lucas's ambitions and intentions, thinking it to be a small-scale kiddie flick rather than the space opera fantastic it would later become.

 |Early footage being viewed back in the day at Elstree- circa July 1976.
 Image: via T'BONE's STARWARZ.COM site.|

 Looking back and acknowledging that fascinating aspect of time, before STAR WARS became the STAR WARS we know and love today, I think fans should no longer condemn Jympson or his work on it.
-Instead, we should begin to attempt to understand his likely thoughts, feelings and choices of scenes back in the day, which had likely been in line with the kind of film-making attitudes and styles that were popular then, but soon going out of fashion with the likes of Lucas and other new-age filmmakers.
-Some people just don't fully understand or appreciate science fiction or space fantasy, nor have it hardwired into their brain patterns, quite the way Lucas would.
+Instead, we should begin to attempt to understand his likely thoughts, feelings and choices of scenes back in the day, which had likely been in line with the kind of film-making attitudes and styles that were popular of that period, but soon going out of fashion with the likes of Lucas and other new-age visual storytellers.
+Some people just don't fully understand or appreciate science fiction or space fantasy, nor have it hardwired into their brain patterns, in quite the way Lucas would.
 And that isn't anybody's fault...